ELEMENT I.7.B.

 ELEMENT I.7.B.: The organization has and follows written policies and procedures to ensure that the handling of investigational or unlicensed test articles conforms to legal and regulatory requirements.

-This Element applies only to an organization that conducts research with investigational or unlicensed test drugs or devices or an independent IRB or EC that reviews a researcher’s plan to control test articles.
+This Element applies only to an organization that conducts research with test articles or investigational products or an independent IRB or EC that reviews a researcher’s plan to control test articles or investigational products.

-An organization should describe the process for handling investigational or unlicensed test articles so that they are used only in approved protocols and under the direction of approved researchers.
+An organization should describe the process for handling test articles or investigational products so that they are used only in approved protocols and under the direction of approved researchers.
 Possible methods organizations can use to control investigational drugs and devices are:

-• Protocol-by-protocol review and approval of the researcher’s plan to control test articles along with training or evaluation of researchers on knowledge and compliance with the plan.
+- Protocol-by-protocol review and approval of the researcher’s plan to control test articles or investigational products along with training or evaluation of researchers on knowledge and compliance with the plan.

-• Organizational control of test articles.
+- Organizational control of test articles or investigational products.
 For example, organizations can control investigational drugs by having a pharmacy store them and dispense them only under the prescription of an approved researcher.

 Procedures for the control of investigational drugs and devices should apply to all settings in which the organization uses investigational drugs and devices, such as inpatient, outpatient, on-site, and off-site settings.